-Every year, the U.S. Department of Agriculture announces the average cost to raise a child, and every year it raises eyebrows.
+Periodically, the U.S. Department of Agriculture announces the average cost to raise a child, and every year that estimate raises eyebrows.
 Or at least it should.
+Most recently, the number was more than $233,000.

-According to the USDA, housing is nearly a third of the cost of raising a child.
+According to the USDA, housing is nearly one-third of the cost of raising a child.
 In this category, they include rent, mortgage payments, property taxes, insurance, repairs, utilities, furnishings and appliances.

 - Utilities.
 There are lots of ways to save, from energy-efficient light bulbs to programmable thermostats.